Viproz/esphome-somfy/README.md

 // cmd 99 - Set the transmit pin to HIGH
 // cmd 100 - Set the transmit pin to LOW
 ```

+## Credits
+This project is based on [Nickduino implementation of the Somfy RTS remote](https://github.com/Nickduino/Somfy_Remote) and was first adapter to work with ESPHome by Daniel Stein.

+The code was then readapted by Vincent MALZIEU to make it work with CC1101 modules and the newer external component feature in Home Assistant.